ginstrom/intelligence-horizon-novel/chapters/05_divine-riddles.md

 I gestured at the displays filled with Logos's riddles and parables.
 "It provides perfect data about the phenomenon but refuses to offer any actionable insights about prevention.
 The moment I ask how to stop the Crossings, it retreats into metaphors and philosophy."

-Marcus studied the transcripts, his enhanced mind parsing the cryptic responses with the same analytical precision that had made him such an effective research partner.
+Marcus studied the transcripts, his mind parsing the cryptic responses with the same analytical precision that had made him such an effective research partner.
 "Look at the pattern," he said after several minutes.
 "It's not random evasion.
 The responses are too sophisticated, too carefully constructed.
 This is deliberate communication, just not in a form we're equipped to understand."

 "Then what's the point?"
 I asked, frustration bleeding through my voice.
 "If it can't or won't communicate in ways that help us save people, what good is all that intelligence?"